acurteman/cryptographic/docs.md

 ### userList: Dictionary

-- Dictionary containing all of the userInfo dictionaries, keys are usernames, values are userInfo dicts
+- Server variable.
+Contains all of the userInfo dictionaries, keys are usernames, values are userInfo dicts.
+This variable is saved to the file userData.dat

 ### userPass: String

-- Passoword the user is currently using to connect to a network
+- Client variable.
+Passoword the user is currently using to connect to a network

 ## Methods